 If you would like more garden art project ideas, also see Creative Projects to Make with Clay Pots.

-If you have a favorite lighthouse, you may want to work from a photo and pick out the key elements that make it unique.
-This one is basically a white tower with the lamp at the top, a few small windows, and some red trim.
+The lighthouse pictured below is basically a white tower with the lamp at the top, a few small windows, and some red trim.

-TIP: If you’re reusing flower pots, be sure to wash and dry them thoroughly first.
-If they have a glaze coating, you will need to sand it off.
+If they have a glaze or shiny coating, you will need to sand it off.
 This will allow the paint to adhere properly.

 1. Clay pots (3 or 4).
 You will need various sizes ranging from small to large (one of each size).
 They will be stacked upside-down to form the lighthouse.